 DNA can tell us so much about our ancestry as we have discovered recently.
 But can the genes inside of us tell us what illnesses we will get?
 Please read on as all will be revealed.

-It’s therefore, an important question to wonder whether other attributes, such as illnesses, can actually be passed down through genes.
+It is therefore an important question to wonder whether other attributes, such as illnesses, can be passed down through our genes.

 For example, are you finding that you’re always falling ill with the flu when one of your parents was the same?

-Or, maybe you are more susceptible to a specific illness than other people, and you’ve noticed that one of your parents always had the same thing?
+Or, maybe you are more susceptible to a specific illness than other people.
+And again, you have noticed that one of your parents always had the same thing?